malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 ```

 There should be some files waiting for you.
 To read the content with
-the possibility to scroll around we need a so called pager
+the possibility to scroll around we need a so-called pager
 program.
 Most Unix systems offer the programs `more` and `less` which
 have very similar functionalities ("more or less are more or less the
 same").
-We will use the later one here.
+We will use the latter one here.
 Let's open the file
 `origin_of_species.txt`

 ```